 On both the questions of foreign fighters and transnationalism, Ahrar is slightly ambiguous.
-Ahrar does have foreign fighters—a Saudi named Abu Rabab al-Kinani was killed fighting for Ahrar in July—but their numbers are very small, and while Ahrar’s aims are clearly nationalist (so much so that the pro-I.S. crowd attack it), it also plays for the audience that yearns for the Caliphate.
-Ahrar’s leader, Hassan Abboud, who was among those killed yesterday, once put it this way: he wanted an Islamic State in Syria, but with god’s help, and in the fullness of time, the other Muslim States would see sense, and like the European Union they would join together and dismantle the borders in the region.
+Ahrar does have foreign fighters—a Saudi named Abu Rabab al-Kinani was killed fighting for Ahrar in July—but their numbers are small, and while Ahrar presents its aims as limited to within Syria’s borders (drawing attacks from the pro-I.S. crowd), Ahrar also plays for the audience that yearns for the Caliphate.
+Ahrar’s leader, Hassan Abboud, who was among those killed yesterday, once put it this way: he wanted an Islamic State in Syria, but with god’s help, and in the fullness of time, the other Muslim States would see sense, and, like the European Union, they would join together and dismantle the borders in the region.
 “No one should be surprised at our aspirations,” nor indeed alarmed, said Abboud, “when they are the same as the E.U.”
-Credit where it is due: to walk the line between nationalism and the Caliphate in this way is genius.
+Credit where it is due: not many Islamists can walk the line between nationalism and the Caliphate with such panache.

 Still, in the last few months there have been increasing signs of moderation from Ahrar a-Sham.
 The apparent chastening of the Qatari and Turkish sources of funding for extremists, and the Saudis taking the lead in directing the rebellion, have likely contributed to this.
-But it was something more than financial considerations that had Ahrar sign the May 17 “Revolutionary Covenant” (see below), a document that “might as well be issued by a secular group,” as Hassan Hassan noted at the time.
-In late 2013, many groups had tried to blunt the advances of then-ISIS by trying to outdo them in Islamic rhetoric and this, plus the military facts, had pushed Ahrar into a close alliance with Jabhat an-Nusra.
+Ahrar signed the May 17 “Revolutionary Covenant” (see below), a document that “might as well be issued by a secular group,” as Hassan Hassan noted at the time.
+In late 2013, many groups had tried to blunt the advances of then-ISIS by trying to outdo them in Islamic rhetoric, which joined Ahrar and Nusra even more closely.
 As the immediate danger from the I.S. retreated after the Jan.
-3 revolt against the I.S., the Ahrar-Nusra alliance had weakened, and Ahrar signing this statement weakened it still further.
+3 revolt against I.S., the Ahrar-Nusra alliance showed signs of weakening, and Ahrar signing this statement opened that gap a little further.
 On July 23, the Ahrar-run Political Office of the I.F. released a statement, which “warns” against any group considering itself the ruler of Syria and announcing a “Caliphate or Emirate,” a pointed reference to the leak on July 11 of Nusra’s plan to set-up an Emirate in Syria.

 Then came the formation of the Revolutionary Command Council on August 3.
-How far it actually goes in unifying the rebellion is anybody’s guess (not far would be mine) but the eighteen rebel units who signed-up included all of the most important nationalist groups (e.g. Harakat Hazm and the Syrian Revolutionaries’ Front), Islamist-nationalist groups (e.g. Jaysh al-Mujahideen, Faylaq a-Sham, Ittihad al-Islami li-Ajnad a-Sham) and Salafi-nationalists (e.g. Jaysh al-Islam, Suqour a-Sham, and Kataib Noureddin az-Zengi).
+How far it actually goes in unifying the rebellion is anybody’s guess (not far would be mine) but the eighteen rebel units who signed-up included all of the most important nationalist groups (e.g. Harakat Hazm and the Syrian Revolutionaries’ Front), Islamist-nationalist groups (e.g. Jaysh al-Mujahideen, Faylaq a-Sham, Ittihad al-Islami li-Ajnad a-Sham) and Salafi-nationalists (e.g. Jaysh al-Islam, Suqour a-Sham, and Kataib Nooradeen az-Zengi).
 The groups notable by their absence were Ahrar a-Sham, Liwa at-Tawhid (Islamist-nationalist), Jabhat al-Asala wal-Tanmiya (Authenticity and Development Front, a quietest Salafi-nationalist group), and Liwa al-Yarmouk or the “Southern Front” (nationalist).
 Asala soon signed-up and Ahrar did on August 21.
-However little difference this alliance makes on the ground, it is a classic, FSA-style unification initiative, which has always been shunned by both Nusra and the I.S.
-Ahrar’s signing was an indication that it was trending toward the mainstream of the rebellion and away from the Salafi-jihadism it had at times flirted with.
+However little difference this alliance makes on the ground, it is a classic, FSA-style unification initiative, which has always been shunned by both Nusra and I.S.
+Ahrar’s signing was an indication that it was trending toward the mainstream of the rebellion and away from the Salafi-jihadists who are trying to infiltrate and co-opt it.

-This in mind, it was easy to assent to the case made in January by Michael Doran, William McCants, and Clint Watts against designating Ahrar a Foreign Terrorist Organisation, while having extreme wariness over the group’s intentions and a desire that if the West ever got around to arming the Syrian rebellion it not give arms directly to Ahrar (though holding off on the FTO designation also allowed some wiggle-room if weapons got to Ahrar, as they likely would have, and will).
+This in mind, it was easy to assent to the case made in January by Michael Doran, William McCants, and Clint Watts against designating Ahrar a Foreign Terrorist Organisation, while having extreme wariness over the group’s intentions and a desire that if the West ever got around to arming the Syrian rebellion, it not give arms directly to Ahrar (though holding off on the FTO designation also allowed some wiggle-room if weapons got to Ahrar, as they likely would have, and will).
 The West’s long-term interest was in pulling Ahrar apart, separating the localist militias, who are under its banner for reasons of resources and can be drawn into the mainstream, from its ideological adherents, especially its leadership, who should be isolated and neutralised.
-(It can be envisioned doing something similar with Nusra.)

 The killing of Ahrar’s leadership might yet bring this outcome about, shattering Ahrar into its ideological components, which are then absorbed by the Islamic State, Jabhat an-Nusra, and various Islamist/Salafi-nationalist groups.
 The advantage in such circumstances would be to the moderates: Ahrar’s rank-and-file would provide many more moderate recruits than the extremists can gain from what’s left of Ahrar’s leadership and ideological members.
 The removal of Ahrar from the landscape would also break down the bridge between the Syrian Salafis and the globalist Salafi-jihadists, opening up a space that perhaps other groups would vie to fill, but which could also go unfilled, isolating al-Qaeda even further from the rebellion.

-The near-instant reconstitution of Ahrar’s leadership structure—something it is hard to imagine any other group doing if its leadership was so completely destroyed—speaks to Ahrar’s superior organisation and the likelihood that something maintaining the name Ahrar a-Sham will stick around for a long time.
-But it also seems very unlikely that Ahrar can hold together entirely; there will be some defections.
+The near-instant reconstitution of Ahrar’s leadership structure—something it is hard to imagine any other group doing if its leadership was so completely destroyed—speaks to Ahrar’s superior organisation.
+The likelihood is that Ahrar’s structure means that something maintaining the name Ahrar a-Sham will stick around for a long time, though perhaps there will be some short-term defections.
 This will likely be determined by both the perceived strength of Ahrar and its ideological direction.
-If Ahrar begins to fragment, the process will likely feed on itself, and if Ahrar abandons the balance it had under Abboud and adopts a more coherent extreme or more coherent moderate position, there will likely be defections from the losing group within Ahrar.
+If Ahrar begins to fragment, the process will likely feed on itself, and if Ahrar abandons the balance Abboud maintained between the various currents and adopts a more coherent extreme or more coherent moderate position, there will likely be defections from the losing group within Ahrar.